Call 561-272-0800

 The alternatives to the ASSIST for detecting Alcohol Use Disorder (AUD) include AUDIT, CAGE Questionnaire, T-ACE, TWEAK, and SBIRT.
 These tools vary in complexity, target populations, and screening effectiveness, offering different approaches to identifying problematic alcohol use.

 • T-ACE: A screening tool designed for pregnant women, assessing alcohol consumption patterns that harm fetal development.
-It is commonly used in obstetric and prenatal care settings.

 • TWEAK: A five-question screening test focusing on tolerance, worry, and amnesia related to alcohol use.
-It is effective for identifying binge drinking and alcohol dependence, particularly in women and prenatal populations.

 • SBIRT (Screening, Brief Intervention, and Referral to Treatment): A comprehensive screening model recommended by SAMHSA, integrating early detection, intervention strategies, and treatment referrals for individuals with alcohol and substance use disorders.